Whatsupas/Demo/TermsOfService.md

-# Robertas demo Web API Terms of Use
+# Robertas Web API: Terms of use

 **Last Updated:** ```2024-10-21```